Qronikarz/QuoMediaView/README.md

 # QuoMediaView
-Offline image board inspired by booru sites
+Offline media tagging board inspired by booru sites.
 ![starting site](https://raw.githubusercontent.com/MrQuerter/QuoMediaView/4651fcae50616426b7ad17c043d140768378a9ae/screens/Zrzut%20ekranu%20z%202021-05-25%2018-01-26.png)

 # Features
-* search images in your folder using your own tags through search and block bars
+* Search your media with your own tags
-* tagging images/animations and videos using clickable graphical user interface
+* Mouse friendly
-* setting your own colors for search bar, block bar, media borders and tag groups
+* Setting your own colors for pretty much anything
-* fully offline so you can run it from USB memory sticks or anywhere else you want
+* Fully offline, can even be run from USB
-* doesn't need any Cookies or Web Storage
+* Data is saved using JSON and doesn't require any cookies
-* setting your own thumbnails if you want to
+* Set your own thumbnails for every file
-* keeps aspect ratio of your images both on single view and search thumbnails
+* Keeps aspect ratio
-* everything including settings is saved in JSON format
-* automatic loading of your media database by pasting JSON code into .js file in provided space
-* 2 different viewing methods of files: a) by clicking with left mouse button which opens lightbox; b) by middle or right clicking the image which opens detailed view with info and rotate buttons
-* your database is displayed using subpages with newest added files on the front and you can choose how many thumbnails one page can display
+* 2 different viewing methods of files
-* no frameworks - pure/vanilla JavaScript, HTML5 and CSS3
+* no frameworks used - Pure/Vanilla JavaScript, HTML5 and CSS3
+* CLickable subpages for which you can customize the number of files shown

 # Installing
 1. Download zip file using green "code" button on project site or clone it with git
 2. Extract it to a folder of your choosing
-3. Open the quomediaview.html using your browser

 # Browsing existing databases
+1. Open the quomediaview.html using your browser
-1. Copy and Paste the JSON code into text input you see at the start or into the .js file if you're not making any changes
+2. Copy and Paste the JSON code into text input you see at the start or into the .js file if you're not making any changes
-2. You can browse all of your media using tags that you added to either search for them or block them.
+3. You can browse all of your media using tags that you added to either search for them or block them.

+* Clicking with left mouse button opens lightbox where you can quickly view your media with clicks in near fullscreen mode
+* Clicking with middle mouse button or with right mouse click by opening in new tab/window opens a media view subpage where you can see some details such as path, name, used tags and have the ability to rotate every media including videos
 * search by either typing the tags yourself (replace the space with underscore) or by clicking the name of the tag or minus button
 * if you want to search multiple tags separate them with space
 * search will only return results which pass all of the required tags you chose.
 If you type two tags in search bar and one in block bar it will only show files that have both of the searched tags and it will not show any that have the blocked tag.